supaIC/Cipher-AI-Vault/README.md

-## Upstreet IC Login
+## Upstreet IC Testbed
 ### Version 1.1.0

-This is an open sourced login menu for the Internet Computer.
-It supports Internet Identity, Plug, Stoic, and NFID.
-This module aims at providing an interoperable way of integrating all of your favorite IC wallets easily.
+This is a repository for testing Internet Computer integrations within Upstreet.

 Currently uses DFX 0.15.1 and Dfinity package versions 0.19.3.
-Must have DFX fully setup and Node 16-18 installed before proceeding.
+Must have DFX fully setup with Rust and Node 16-18 installed before proceeding.

 ### Setup: